The Ladd School: 1920s–1940s

-1940s - 1950s
+1940s–1950s

 After decades of severe overcrowding, diminishing finances, and worsening living conditions, Ladd's administration of the Exeter School underwent a paradigm shift.
 Taking a stand against state government executors, in 1947, he discharged nearly one third of the Exeter School's population, then more than 900, attributing his decision to the institution's impending financial failure.
 Though effective in increasing financial support from the state, disavowing the Exeter School's role as a custodial institution for the immoral and criminally-inclined "defective delinquents" would prove impossible to achieve absolutely.

 Over the course of the following decade, the institution continued to expand, constructing more buildings and fostering a growing population, with an increased emphasis on institutionalizing those with severe disabilities.
 Living conditions hardly improved.

 With a larger population of younger and more severely disabled inmates, the Exeter School's shortage of qualified care-givers grew more acute.
-As supervision became increasingly difficult, the infirm and helpless languished, and a new generation of defective delinquents grew bolder.
 In 1955, the situation finally reached a head when a 20-year-old inmate - a lifelong state ward and court-committed defective delinquent - was implicated in the murder of a severely disabled child.
 The scandal signaled the end of an era, prompting Ladd's swift resignation.
-After almost a half century of service to the state, his resignation speech was bitter-sweet, with scarcely a glimmer of sentimentality.

 The Dr. Joseph H. Ladd School

-1950s - 1970s
+1950s–1970s

 In 1956, Dr. John Smith, former director of education at the Connecticut Training School for the Feeble-Minded, was chosen as Dr. Ladd's successor, and, in a bid to again improve the institution's image, the Exeter School was renamed the Dr. Joseph H. Ladd School in 1958.
 With renewed enthusiasm, the institution underwent another series of growth spurts in subsequent years, bringing about the establishment of a new, modern school building, a state-of-the-art hospital, and a cluster of single-story cottages that would one day prove models of the modern group home.

 Though aggressive public relations campaigns were routinely waged on television and in newspapers, Smith's administration throughout the 1960s and early 1970s was not without its share of troubles.
 Citizen-run advocacy groups began to take form, and employees took to the street picketing for higher wages and improved working conditions, while fierce bureaucratic conflicts erupted behind closed doors as Smith's political opponents tried time and again to oust him from office for mismanaging funds and abusing his executive authority.